KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Colors-Article.md

 If you take a closer look at some of these keyboard-specific colors, you will notice that some are semi-transparent.
 The reason for this is to work around a system bug in iOS.

-iOS namely provide keyboard extensions with an invalid color scheme when it's used with a dark appearance text field. iOS will say that the color scheme is `.dark`, even if the system's color scheme is light.
+iOS namely provide keyboard extensions with an invalid color scheme when it's used with a dark appearance text field. iOS will say that the color scheme is `.dark`, even if the system color scheme is light.

 Since dark appearance keyboards in light mode look quite different from keyboards in dark mode, this bug makes it impossible to apply the correct style, since it's impossible to determine if the system uses light or dark mode.